French Brioche Bread

 You can, but I don't recommend it.
 If you do so, your brioche is still delicious, but it's not as airy and fluffy when skipping this significant step.

-Most of the time is just dough rising time, and only little is actual active time in the kitchen.
-Give it a try, and you will be amazed by how simple it is making quality bread at home.
+Yest, but most of the time is simply letting the dough rise, with very little actual hands-on work in the kitchen.
+Give it a try-you'll be surprised at how easy it is to bake bakery-quality bread at home!

 More Authentic French Recipes